Exai: Composition

 Exai has been described as electronic, experimental, IDM, abstract and ambient.
 Exai is spread across 17 tracks, making it a double album.
 Compared to Oversteps, one critic noted Exai was a lot more complex and "intelligent".
 Andy Kellman of AllMusic commented that many of the tracks on Exai were thrilling, and noted their accessibility.
-Kellman discussed tracks such as "recks on", calling it crisp, industrial and a hybrid of beats and bass; he also said that it was among one of the heaviest tracks Autechre had produced.
+Kellman discussed tracks such as "recks on", calling it crisp, industrial and a hybrid of beats and bass; he also said that it was one of the heaviest tracks Autechre had produced.
 Reviewing Exai for BBC Music, Chris Power called the track "Flep" a unique breakbeat-powered track.
 The longest track on the album, "bladelores", is an echoing atmospheric track that contains a "wave of pads" surging throughout.

 In a review for The Quietus, Charlie Frame called the ten-minute track "irlite (get 0)" a battle between a sub-bass and a variety of random synth stabs.
 Frame also discussed "bladelores", calling it a highlight of the album.
 The track is made up of gradually slowing beats, trance-like chords and "gritty little acid squiggles", after which it becomes more ambient before it gets "[pulled] back under" and put "back into the boggy marsh".
 Frame also compared the track to "Cichli" and "Garbagemx36", two previous Autechre songs, in terms of its structure.
 Discussing Exai for Pitchfork, Grayson Haver Currin stated that the track "T ess xi" made use of "fluorescent soul keyboards" as a basic building block in its composition.
 Currin also discussed "deco Loc", describing how the duo used cut-up vocal samples and other repurposed sound which created appealing soundscapes and atmospheres.

 Lee Wang of Slant called the album's closer "YJY UX" a moody and empty ambient track featuring "groaning" basslines.
 Wang also noted "T ess xi", a track reminiscent of Chiastic Slide.
 Andrew Ryce of Resident Advisor compared the melody of "jatevee C" to Incunabula, and characterised the rhythm of the track "tuinorizn" as stuttering dubstep.
 Josh Becker of Beats Per Minute called the song "cloudline" a "malformed ode to trip-hop".
 Becker also compared "Fleure" to "Pulk/Pull Revolving Doors" by Radiohead, both exemplifying the genre of glitch music.